raphamorim/raphamorim.github.com/_posts/2024-11-13-why-am-i-creating-a-new-code-editor.md

 In my humble opinion, I would say innovation is quite personal and it depends a lot of which kind of background, personality and taste that you have.
 There is a lot of stuff that is built on popular or commom taste but would not necessarily be innovative.

-So if the percetion of innovation is personal, I can tell some of my goals on text editor that I working on.
+So if the percetion of innovation is personal, I can tell some of my goals on text editor that I am working on.

 • Reinvent mouse free editors, a text editor should be capable to deliver as much without require a long learning curve, in fact it should fit from a programmer to a non-programmer without having few days to catch up.